 More rain and storms over the next few days

 MEMPHIS, Tenn.
-(WMC) - Rain will continue to move in over the few hours as a low pressure system pushes into the Mid-South.
+(WMC) - Moisture will move through the region today as a low pressure system pushes into the Mid-South.
 Showers will continue through this afternoon, but we will start to see some breaks in the rain around 5 pm.
 However, rain will pick back up late tonight.
 High temperatures will only be in the lower to mid 50s this afternoon.

 THE REST OF THE WEEK: Thursday will be cloudy with rounds of rain, high temperatures near 60, and lows in the mid 40s.
 Friday will begin with early morning clouds and a chance of a shower before sunrise, followed by a clearing sky, afternoon highs in the lower 60s, and overnight lows near 40.